 Being able to find and say things such as these is another way of generating architecture.

 [psst Owen!
 Rather than blame the client for changing their mind, why not question OMA’s habit of taking the design possibilities of one particular aspect of a building to the extreme?
-It’s been called “Dutch logic” but it makes for buildings extremely vulnerable to change.]
+It’s been called “Dutch logic” but it creates buildings extremely vulnerable to change.]

 • • •